Eastern Province, Saudi Arabia: Religion

-Sunni traveler, Ibn Battuta (1304 - 1369 A.D.) mentioned: "Then we traveled to the city of Al-Qatif, its name is derived from fruit picking, which is an oasis of water and a large city with many palm trees inhabited by Shiite Arabs."

 The local Saudi population is entirely Muslim, with the majority being Sunni Muslims.
-Shia constitute a large minority, concentrated especially in Qatif and Ahsa governorates.
+Shia constitute a large minority, concentrated especially in Qatif and Al-Ahsa governorates.
+Common religions among non-Saudis are Islam, Hinduism, and Christianity.

 Languages

 The official language of Saudi Arabia is Arabic.
 The standard spoken dialect in the Eastern Province is a variant of Najdi Arabic, similar to the urban Najdi spoken in Riyadh, but influenced by other dialects local to the Eastern Province.
 Other dialects spoken natively in the Eastern Province include: